CuriousGeorge121/infosys222/week03/week03.md

 - An entity set is conventionally named with a singular noun
 	- related to business characteristics, meaningful and self-documenting; unique and concise, readable

-  <i class="fa fa-exclamation-circle"></i> In ER modelling, sometimes an entity set is called an entity, whereas an entity is called an instance
+- 📢 In ER modelling, sometimes an entity set is called an entity, whereas an entity is called an instance

 ## Relationship